How to Find Your Dream Job: Career Research Guide

 Choosing a career path is an important decision.
 You want to be successful, but you also want to do work that feels right for you.
 Take some time to consider what kind of work would be most fulfilling for you, and make sure that it’s something that matches your interests, aptitudes, and goals.

-There are many free online career tests that can help you discover your strengths and interests, as well as the best career path for you.
+Many free online career tests can help you discover your strengths and interests, as well as the best career path for you.
 You can also tap into your college’s career offices and utilize their resources for job searching, networking, and professional development.

 If you want to take it a step further, hiring a career coach may be beneficial for helping you make more informed decisions about your future.